Texas Department of Aging and Disability Services

 - Date of death

-- Provider contract number
+- Provider contract number and component code

-- Individual's CARE identification number
+- Individual's Client Assignment and Registration (CARE) System identification number

 - Cause of death

-- State of individual's health prior to the death
+- Description of events surrounding the death

 - Whether autopsy was ordered